 Pinterest wants fresh pins, and it wants them consistently.

-Pinterest has introduced a lot of features this year, such as:
+Pinterest has introduced a lot of features in recent years, such as:

 - Story Idea pins

 Besides the additional features, there have been changes to metrics, and hashtags are no longer recommended.
 Sometimes it seems like they’re making changes every week.

 Analytics are incredibly important with Pinterest, especially as the platform continues to make changes and roll out more features.
 For example, Pinterest is pushing Idea Pins, but they do not currently link to your content.
 Which is to say, if your goal is to get more traffic to your blog, then Idea Pins will not help you with that.
 However, if you want to gain a following, but don’t have a website or a lot of content, then Idea Pins are the way to go.

 It takes a lot of testing to find out what works for each niche, and a Pinterest manager will test things, monitor the results, and make necessary changes.
 The best way to find out if the features help your account is to try them and check your stats.
 A Pinterest manager will dig into the metrics that matter: saves and link clicks.